paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-081-general.md

 <a id="section-8103"></a>
 ## § 8103.
-Citizenship and Navy Reserve requirements
+Citizenship or noncitizen nationality and Navy Reserve requirements
-**(a)** Except as otherwise provided in this title, only a citizen of the United States may serve as master, chief engineer, radio officer, or officer in charge of a deck watch or engineering watch on a documented vessel.
+**(a)** Except as otherwise provided in this title, only a citizen or noncitizen national of the United States may serve as master, chief engineer, radio officer, or officer in charge of a deck watch or engineering watch on a documented vessel.

 **(b)**